Tishaura Jones: Missouri House of Representatives (2009–2013)

 On November 4, 2008, Jones was elected to the Missouri House of Representatives over independent candidate Nels Williams to represent the state's 63rd district.
 There was no Republican challenger for the seat, and Jones received 85.4 percent of the vote.
 Her father, Virvus, managed her campaign.

 Jones ran unopposed in 2010 to win her second term, and became both the first African-American and the first woman appointed to serve as the Missouri House's assistant minority floor leader.
 In the House, she served on several committees, including the Elementary and Secondary Education Committee, the Health Insurance Committee, and the Special Standing Committee on Election Contests.

 From March 2010 to June 2011, Jones also worked as the Vice President of Municipal Finance at the minority-owned, Oakland-based investment firm Blaylock Robert Van.

 In February 2012, after the Missouri House passed a resolution condemning a contraceptive mandate by President Barack Obama's administration, Jones and six other female Democratic members of the House stated they were kept out of the debate.
 Jones said that the group "stood and waited to be recognized for two hours" but "never got a chance to speak on an issue that is unique to women."
 Democrat Margo McNeil argued that the incident was part of a Republican "war on women."
 Republican John Diehl, who was presiding over the debate, dismissed the allegation that the seven women were ignored, stating that more Democrats were given time to speak than Republicans, and saying "it would take days" to vote on a bill if every member of the House got the chance to speak.

-On December 21, 2012, St. Louis Magazine included Jones on its annual "Power List," noting that "Tishaura knows how to cross the aisle.
+On December 21, 2012, St. Louis Magazine included Jones on its annual "Power List", noting that "Tishaura knows how to cross the aisle.
 But like her father, she's also known as a blunt critic—which could make for a refreshing change in the city treasurer's office, which has been plagued by scandal and controversy in recent years."

 St. Louis Treasurer (2013–2021)

 Jones served as St. Louis Treasurer between January 1, 2013, and her election as mayor in April 2021.
-Jones was credited with using the office to start new programs in the city.
-These include a program that educates citizens on financial literacy, and a program that uses parking meter revenue to give public school kindergarten students a savings account to help them afford college education.
-Jones also received national attention for her responses to media criticism of her, most notably by St. Louis Post-Dispatch editorial board, which she has variously described as racist, sexist, and unfair.